Seeman: Political activism (2011–2019)

 Upon his release from a five-month detention at the Vellore prison in 2011, Seeman actively campaigned for the defeat of the Indian National Congress in the 2011 Legislative Assembly elections.
 He was neutral on the MDMK and DMK and supportive of the AIADMK.
 Seeman campaigned in 59 of the 63 places the INC contested in, and the party was defeated in all of those constituencies except one.

 Since the 2011 assembly elections, Seeman and his party have been actively involved in various causes such as the anti-nuclear Power plant protests in Kudankulam or the attacks on Tamil fishermen perpetuated by the Sri Lankan Navy that claimed the lives of over 800 fishermen.

 During the parliamentary elections in 2014, Seeman stated that the NTK would campaign for the defeat of all candidates fielded by the INC, BJP and DMDK and would support the AIADMK.

 In February 2015, the party conceived Veera Thamizhar Munnani, aimed at reviving and recovering age-old Tamil culture and traditions.
 In September 2016, Seeman was among some 176 people arrested after "attempting to lay siege to Srivaikuntam dam, where desilting works [were] under way as per a directive from the National Green Tribunal".

 2016 Tamil Nadu assembly elections

 The NTK contested in the 2016 assembly election, with Seeman as the Chief Ministerial candidate from the Cuddalore constituency.
 The party contested in all the 234 assembly constituencies on its own, in the elections Tamil Nadu and as well as those in Puducherry.
 Seeman contested in the 2016 Tamil Nadu Legislative Assembly election from Cuddalore constituency and polled 12,497 votes and lost by a low margin, finishing fifth and forfeiting his deposits in the process.
 The party failed to win a single seat.

-2019 Indian general elections
+2021 Tamil Nadu assembly elections

-In the 2019 Indian general elections, the NTK contested in all 39 constituencies in Tamil Nadu, but only won 4% of the vote share, thus losing deposits in all constituencies.
-NTK fared better in rural areas when compared to urban areas.
+During the 2021 Tamil Nadu Legislative Assembly elections, Seeman contested from the Thiruvottiyur constituency and lost.